bigfix/developer.bigfix.com/site/reference/types/site.md

 # relevant fixlet of &lt;site&gt;

-Iterates through the Relevant Fixlet messages for the specified site.
+Iterates through the Relevant fixlets for the specified site.

 # relevant offer action of &lt;site&gt;